 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 IU Southeast faculty librarians are as enthusiastic and committed as ever to teaching our students the skills and concepts they need to access, locate, use, and evaluate information effectively.

 We are looking forward to working with you and your students!

 - For a variety of pedagogical and logistical reasons, the timing of library instruction should be carefully considered.
-Instruction sessions will be available after Labor Day, the week of September 7, 2021.
+Instruction sessions will be available starting Tuesday, January 18, 2022.